mobiusfund/etf/README.md

 Please stake the miner coldkey in one of the supported [TrustedStake indexes](https://app.trustedstake.ai/strat) in order to receive emissions.
 Currently supported indexes are: TSBCSI, Top 10, and Full Stack.

+It's important to note that the TrustedStake app is non-custodial.
+The app can stake/unstake on behalf of the miner, but neither TrustedStake nor the subnet can transfer funds.
+The coldkey remains safe and secure under full control of the miner.
+Please reference the [security guide](https://trustedstake.gitbook.io/trustedstake/basics/editor) for further details.

 Total subnet emissions are equally divided among the supported indexes.

 To avoid conflicts of interest, the TrustedStake app completely ignores subnet 118.
 It will not include 118 in any index, nor stake/unstake any 118 alpha.